- ICC VATICAN PROSECUTION

 (For additional information about CCR’s advocacy and litigation challenging the coup and repression in Honduras, click here.)

 The True Commission’s FOIA requests are still pending in the administrative stage.
-The Bigwood case is set for summary judgment briefing in Winter 2014.
+In the Bigwood case, the Defendants' Motion for Summary Judgment is pending.

 On March 23, 2011, CCR filed FOIA litigation, Bigwood v.
 DOD, et al., against the DOD and CIA for withholding information that should have been handed over under Jeremy Bigwood’s earlier FOIA requests.